-PEAK Grantmaking, Inc. ("PEAK Grantmaking") advances grantmaking so that grantmakers and grantseekers can best achieve their missions.
+PEAK Grantmaking, Inc. ("PEAK Grantmaking") advances equitable grantmaking practices so that grantmakers and grantseekers can best achieve their missions.
 PEAK Grantmaking connects, convenes, and trains grantmakers to create momentum for change, making best practices standard practices, improving the ways grantmakers deliver resources directly to mission-driven activities, leading to better outcomes for grantmakers and grantseekers alike.
-As the nation's only nonprofit membership organization devoted to grantmaking operations, PEAK Grantmaking connects its 6,510 members to effective practices, innovative learning experiences, and each other, building the collective knowledge of the field.
+As the nation's only nonprofit membership organization devoted to grantmaking operations, PEAK Grantmaking connects its 7,116 members to effective practices, innovative learning experiences, and each other, building the collective knowledge of the field.